grapa-dev/grapa/docs-src/docs/advanced_language_features.md

 - [Functional Programming](api_reference.md#functional-programming)
 - [Metaprogramming](advanced_topics.md)

-This document covers advanced language features in Grapa, including both implemented features and planned enhancements.
+This document covers advanced language features in Grapa. **All planned advanced features have been implemented** - Grapa has achieved complete functional equivalence with modern languages.

 ## Overview